hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Editor Model

-The interactive editor loads the current state of a datagroup or URL category into memory and lets you make changes — adding entries, deleting entries, bulk-deleting by pattern — without touching the live object.
-All edits are staged.
+The interactive editor loads the current state of a datagroup or URL category into memory and lets you make changes — adding entries, deleting entries, bulk-deleting by pattern — without touching the actual Big-IP configuration.
+All edits are staged in a candidate configuration.
 When you're ready, you apply the changes atomically, or deploy them to the fleet.
-If you quit without applying, nothing changes on your Big-IP's.
+If you change your mind and quit out of DGCat-Admin without writing to the connected host or deploying to remote hosts, nothing changes on your Big-IP's at all.

 ---